SAP-samples/cloud-cap-multitenancy/README.md

 ## Documentation

-See the Multitenancy section under the Cookbook.
+See the Multitenancy section under Cookbook in the CAP documentation.
 [Multitanancy](https://cap.cloud.sap/docs/guides/multitenancy)

 Also the broader public [CAP Documentation](https://cap.cloud.sap/docs/).